Fort Wayne lost 6-5 in 11 innings

 It took just 3.2 innings for William Ponce to match his win total from last year, although it wasn't that hard considering his 1-9 record of a year ago.
 Ponce, being used exclusively in relief this season after starting 12 out of 14 games a year ago.
 Ponce walked 33 batters last year in 66.1 innings and sported a 5.97 ERA.
 This year he has allowed one hit and two walks while holding two inherited runners from scoring – both Wednesday.
 He has been called for two balks after not registering a single balk last season.

 Better late than never

-the boxscore for the game, a 5-4 Peoria win.
+On June 24, Peoria played and we just received the boxscore for the game, a 5-4 Peoria win.
 Most of the stats aren't valid anymore because several games played but one outing clearly needs to be mentioned:

 John Hussey went 5.1 innings in his pro debut, allowing just one run on one hit and a walk while striking out seven.
 Signed out of Australia by Padres Australian scout Trevor Schumm and Director of Professional and International Scouting Rick Smith, Hussey chose the Padres over several suitors.